Ric Griffin

 Kobina Eric "Ric" Griffin is a fictional character from the BBC medical drama Holby City, portrayed by actor Hugh Quarshie.
 The character is introduced as a consultant in general surgery during the series four episode "Rogue Males", originally broadcast on 9 October 2001.
-Having appeared in over 500 episodes, Ric is the show's longest-serving character.
+Having appeared in more than 500 episodes, Ric is the show's longest-serving character.
 Quarshie announced his departure from the drama in 2020, and Ric departs in a series 22 episode, originally broadcast on 10 November 2020.
 Quarshie returned for the show's final episode, which was broadcast on 29 March 2022.